The Little Mermaid (franchise): The Little Mermaid 2: Pinball Frenzy

 The Little Mermaid 2: Pinball Frenzy is based on The Little Mermaid II: Return to the Sea.
 It is a pinball video game developed by Left Field Productions and published by Nintendo for the Game Boy Color handheld video game console.
 It was first released in North America and was later released in PAL regions.

 Disney's The Little Mermaid: Ariel's Undersea Adventure

 Disney's The Little Mermaid: Ariel's Undersea Adventure was released on the Nintendo DS on October 2, 2006.

 Kingdom Hearts series

 Characters and the setting from the first film appear in Disney/Square's Kingdom Hearts series of video games.
 Atlantica appears as a world in Kingdom Hearts, Kingdom Hearts: Chain of Memories and Kingdom Hearts II, where Ariel appears as a party member in the first game, while Ursula is the boss in the world and one of the members of Maleficent's inner circle.
 Other characters from the film also make appearances.
-Urusla returns as a boss in Kingdom Hearts 3D: Dream Drop Distance, while Ariel returns as a character to summon in Kingdom Hearts III.
+Ursula returns as a boss in Kingdom Hearts 3D: Dream Drop Distance, while Ariel returns as a character to summon in Kingdom Hearts III.